-- Care for the health of pregnant women and newborns - Proficiency in disaster mitigation and response - Design and implementation of team-lead healthcare interventions
+- Care for the health of pregnant women and newborns - Proficiency in disaster mitigation and response

 Service-Learning Site Selection & Responsibilities:

 INMED cooperates with established health facilities to provide INMED learners with exceptional educational experiences.
 Site selection is done with attention to safety, accessibility, instructor credentials, ease of communications, and the evaluations of former students.